-I am currently a postdoctoral research associate affiliated with both Statistical and Computer laboratories and Clare College, University of Cambridge.
+Research: I am currently a postdoctoral research associate affiliated with Computer Laboratory (2009-2011), Statistical Laboratory (2011-2012) and Clare College, University of Cambridge.
 I have ben previously affiliated with Cambridge Statistical Laboratory.
 I apply statistical modelling to study transport traffic, communication and energy systems.
-In particular, I am currently studying (i) multipath communication protocols in mobile wireless ad-hoc networks and (ii) distributed energy storage systems with high penetration of renewables.
+In particular, I am currently studying (i) multipath and multicast communication protocols in mobile wireless ad-hoc networks and (ii) distributed energy storage systems with high penetration of renewables.

-Broadly speaking, my principal research interests include stochastic modelling and statistical inference, as well as optimal experimental design problems; priority queueing systems with switchover times, polling systems; optimisation on graphs and networks; random matrix theory and its applications.
+Broadly speaking, my research interests include stochastic modelling and statistical inference, as well as optimal experimental design problems; priority queueing systems with switchover times, polling systems; optimisation on graphs and networks; random matrix theory and its applications.

-While I am currently looking into mathematics of energy and power network systems, I have recently been working on the TIME-EACM project, which explored how sensor networks and distributed systems can be used in order to improve transport traffic management and control.
+While I am currently looking into mathematics of communication, energy and power network systems, I have recently been working on the TIME-EACM project, which explored how sensor networks and distributed systems can be used in order to improve transport traffic management and control.
 In particular, I was working on statistical modelling and analysis of sparse urban transport traffic data.

 My previous research includes a PhD in Operational Research on `Switchover Time Modelling in Priority Queueing Systems' and a PhD in Statistics on `Inference and Experimental Design for Percolation and Random Graph Models'.
 In my MSc thesis I was interested in the spectral analysis of sample covariance matrices: specifically, the dissertation discussed computational aspects and numerical realisation of the Tracy-Widom distributions as well as the solution to Painleve II differential equation (with realisations in R/S-Plus).

 Teaching: In Lent term 2013-2014 I am teaching (together with Dr Richard Gibbens) an MPhil/Part III course Flows in Networks.
-As a College Research Associate at Clare College I provide supervisions in Part IA Maths B for Clare students.
-I also supervise Part IA Computer Science Tripos students of Robinson College in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Selwyn/Sidney colleges group.
+As a College Research Associate at Clare College (since 2012) I provide supervisions in Part IA Maths B. I also supervised Part IA Computer Science Tripos students in Probability Theory, Part IB Mathematical methods for Computer Science and Part II Computer Systems Modelling students from Clare/Emma/Girton/Robinson/Selwyn/Sidney colleges.

 My CV is available here.